gsaraceno92/pharmacies_finder/README.md

 2. Use `docker image ls` and `docker container ls` (or `docker ps`) to see your images and the running containers

-3. Enter the container and run all the next commands inside it
+3. Enter into the container with

         docker exec -it finder_pharmacies bash